Skip to content

 Theater makers workshop and play

-In February 2025, the same classes will see a performance at Kino Sampoo, whose name and performance times will be specified by the end of October 2024.
+In February 2026, the same classes will come to Kino Sampo to watch a performance, the name and performance times of which will be confirmed by the end of September 2025.

 Workshops for special education small classes